Registration Opens: Join the 2026 BECE Home Mock to Secure Grade 1s JOIN NOW ×

 You would need a total of four body paragraphs.
 In each body paragraph, use a topic sentence to introduce the example and explain how it relates to the question.

 Then, add something to back up your point (a key event, a quote from a speech, a statistic, etc.).
-Then, and this is the most important part, explain or analyze this piece of evidence.
+Then, and this is the most important part, explain or analyse this piece of evidence.

 Why does this piece of proof matter?
 What does it teach us, or what does it show us?